Elvis Sakyi

-Elvis Sakyi (born 24 November 1996) is a Ghanaian footballer who plays as a midfielder.
+Elvis Sakyi (born 24 November 1996) is a Ghanaian professional footballer who plays as a defensive midfielder for Liga 1 club Persijap Jepara.
 Sakyi is a graduate of Kumasi Anglican High School where he played in the school team before joining Ghanaian lower-tier side Cheetah FC.
 He has had stints in Malta playing for Gżira United and Senglea Athletic.
 At the international level, he played for the Ghana national under-17 football team.

 Early life

 Sakyi was born on 24 November 1996.
 He had his secondary school education at Kumasi Anglican High School where he played in the school's football team where he won several laurels including both the regional and national inter-schools championships.

 Club career

 Early career

 Sakyi began his career at Ghanaian side Cheetah FC before signing for Turkish team Istanbul Maltepespor in 2017 on a one-year deal.
 In 2016, the former Ghana U17 star underwent a trials at Turkish giants Galatasaray, Eskişehirspor and Yeni Malatyaspor before joining Maltepespor Kulubu.
 He failed to land a deal with Eskişehirspor due to an imposed transfer ban on the club.
 He went on and played in Northern Cyprus for Gençler Birliği S.K. based in Larnaca from 2018 to 2019.